 University of Minnesota — 2013

 Colorado State University is one of our nation’s leading research universities with world-class research in infectious disease, atmospheric science, clean energy technologies, and environmental science.
 It was founded in 1870 as the Colorado Agricultural College, six years before the Colorado Territory became a state.
-Last year, CSU awarded degrees to 6,173 graduates, and attracted more than $300 million in research funding.
 Colorado State is a land-grant institution and a Carnegie Doctoral/Research University-Extensive.

 Colorado State University is a “university of choice” for Colorado residents – 30% of all of Colorado’s science, math, engineering and technology majors pursue degrees at CSU.
 In addition to its excellent programs in those areas, CSU offers among the very best professional programs in the United States in veterinary medicine, occupational therapy, journalism, agriculture and construction management.
 Colorado State faculty are researching and tackling critical global issues, such as the reemergence of tuberculosis, air pollution in Asian cities, severe weather forecasting, nutrition and wellness, and bioterrorism.
 CSU’s faculty provides an enriched student learning experience by offering laboratory and field experiences from a major research university.
 This approach – combining the intellectual experience of the classroom with the practical experience of the field and laboratory – is based on the land-grant philosophy.

 Colorado State’s Student Leadership, Involvement and Community Engagement office hosts some of the strongest community-service programs in the country, allowing more than 6,000 students to participate in the university’s proud tradition of public outreach.
 CSU faculty played a significant role in the founding of the Peace Corps, and CSU remains one of the primary sources of Peace Corps volunteers today.